cased/skyline/README.md

 ## Default settings

 ### Permissions
-The tool sets up common permissions needed for GitHub Apps:
+The tool sets up common permissions needed for GitHub Apps (customize as needed in your config file):
 ```python
 {
     "contents": "write",    # For repo content access